crispinprojects/speakingcalendar/README.md

 ## Calendar Usage

-If you have used a calendar app before then using Talk Calendar will be straight forward.
+If you have used a calendar application before then using Talk Calendar will be straight forward.

 ### Adding New Event